 From the time she can remember, Erica has been an animal lover.
 As a young child, she had a family cat as well as many fish and birds.
 At 10 years old, she finally convinced her parents to add a dog to the family, which led to 3 amazing family dogs over the years.
 In the fall of 2011, after offering to foster an American Bulldog named Cupcake, Erica met Lesley Brog and it became clear she had to be a part of the Wags & Walks team.
-Since joining Wags & Walks, Erica has adopted 3 Wags dogs - Charlie an 80 pound pit bull, Brynn a 35 pound timid pit bull and Heartly a boxer/pointer/lab with all the confidence in the world!
+Since joining Wags & Walks, Erica has adopted 3 Wags dogs - Charlie an 80 pound pit bull, Brynn a 45 pound timid pit bull and Heartly a boxer/pointer/lab with all the confidence in the world!
 Erica's parents and brother have all adopted Wags & Walks dogs as well!
-As Wags & Walks Adoption Event Coordinator, Erica coordinates all of the regularly scheduled adoption events for Wags & Walks, fosters many dogs for the organization and keeps our website up to date!
+Erica coordinates many of our adoption events for Wags & Walks, fosters dogs for the organization and keeps our website up to date!

 Megan, a dog lover like the rest of the team, was horrified by reports that thousands of homeless dogs in Sochi were being euthanized due to the 2014 Olympics.
 When she attended the Winter Olympics in 2014 and witnessed the awful conditions the dogs were in, she and a few other friends decided to take action and rescue some of the Sochi dogs.
 After the dogs made it back to the USA they were adopted by wonderful forever families!
 Witnessing the world wide homeless dog epidemic, Megan wanted to be more involved in dog rescue in her local are of Los Angeles.
 After volunteering at NKLA she found Wags and Walks, started fostering dogs and fell in love with the process.
 After a year of fostering, Megan and her husband Jeff decided to adopt one of their foster dogs named "Bug"- now "Bo."
 Megan wanted to help Wags and Walks save even more dogs and saw how quickly the rescue was growing so she asked if she could take on more responsibilities.
 Megan helps identify dogs for Wags & Walks to rescue and pinch hits however she can and whenever she can to help keep the organization move forward.

 Kelly has always had a soft spot for animals of all shapes and sizes - she grew up with two dogs as well as many hamsters, birds, hermit crabs and even a caterpillar!
 Yet for some crazy reason that even she doesn't remember, she was very afraid of dogs in her early 20s - but thanks to an awesome coworker and his adorable dog, she quickly conquered her fear and is more in love with our furry friends than ever!
-After Kelly and her husband Charlie adopted Clyne (pictured) from Wags and Walks in July 2014, she knew she wanted to become a volunteer and she is now the head of the Social Media team.
-Most of the posts on Facebook are by Kelly and she also helps create GoFundMe pages, fliers for adoption events, updates to Facebook albums and much more!
-She'll also help out with fundraisers whenever she is able.
-You're likely to see Kelly at any of our adoption events or fundraisers - unless she's catching up on sleep after her super-busy weeks at work!
+After Kelly and her husband Charlie adopted Clyne (pictured) from Wags and Walks in July 2014, she knew she wanted to become a volunteer and now coordinates our Facebook account and all of our litter reunions!

 Rachel has loved animals ever since she was a little girl.
 Her first pet was a white rat, and soon after that her family got their first dog, a Wheaten Terrier named Maggie.
 Ever since Maggie came into Rachel's life when she was 7 years old, she has loved dogs more than anything.
 Rachel discovered Wags and Walks through Instagram, which is where she eventually found the Wags dog that she adopted.
 After adopting her dog Winnie and finding the incredible team at Wags and Walks, Rachel began volunteering and is now part of the social media team, helping other dog lovers find their perfect match.
 Nothing makes Rachel happier than playing a small part in saving a dog's life and bringing happiness home to their new forever family.